Skip to Main Content

 • The margins should be 1 inch on all sides.

-• Page numbers begin in the header of the first page of text with Arabic number 1.
+• Page numbers begin in the header of the Introduction page

 • Double space the main text